Graylog2/documentation/pages/configuring_es.rst

 Configuration of graylog-server nodes
 -------------------------------------

-The most important settings to make a successful connection are the cluster name and the discovery mode.
-Graylog2 is able to discover the Elasticsearch nodes using multicast.
-This is great for development but we recommend to use classic unicast in production.
+The most important settings to make a successful connection are the Elasticsearch cluster name and the discovery mode.
+Graylog is able to discover the Elasticsearch nodes using multicast.
+This is great for development and proof of concepts but we recommend to use classic unicast discovery in production.

 Cluster Name
 ^^^^^^^^^^^^

 You need to tell ``graylog-server`` which Elasticsearch cluster to join.
-The Elasticsearch cluster default name is *elasticsearch* and configured for every Elasticsearch node in its ``elasticsearch.yml`` configuration file as ``cluster.name``.
-Configure the same name in every ``graylog2.conf`` as ``elasticsearch_cluster_name``.
-We recommend to call the cluster ``graylog2-production``, not
+The Elasticsearch cluster default name is *elasticsearch* and configured for every Elasticsearch node in its ``elasticsearch.yml`` configuration file with the setting ``cluster.name``.
-``elasticsearch``.
+Configure the same name in every ``graylog.conf`` as ``elasticsearch_cluster_name``.
+We recommend to call the cluster ``graylog-production`` and not ``elasticsearch``.

 Discovery mode
 ^^^^^^^^^^^^^^

 The default discovery mode is multicast.
-Graylog2 will try to find other Elasticsearch nodes automatically.
-This usually works fine when everything is running on the same hosts but quickly gets problematic when running in a bigger network topology.
+Graylog will try to find other Elasticsearch nodes automatically.
+This usually works fine when everything is running on the same system but gets problematic quickly when running in a bigger network topology.
 We recommend to use unicast for production setups.
 Configure it like this::

   # Disable multicast